The Constitution of the Student Polity

 - They shall appoint, subject to the majority approval of the Delegate Council, the Polity Attorney.

-- The President has the discretion to veto passed legislation.
-The Delegate Council may override their veto with a two thirds majority.
+- The President has the discretion to veto passed legislation during the meeting in which it is passed.
+The Delegate Council may override their veto in a vote with a super majority.

-- The President, who is an Officer and a voting member of the Delegate Council, must have been in residence at either campus of the College for at least one year and be a member of the Delegate Council for at least one year prior to taking office, and shall be in good standing with the College.
+- The President, who is an Officer and a voting member of the Delegate Council, must have been a member of the Delegate Council for at least one (1) year prior to taking office.

-- The Secretary shall keep and publish the minutes of all meetings called by the President.
+- The Secretary shall keep the minutes of all meetings called by the President.
+They shall send said minutes to the Polity Herald within one (1) week of their notation.

 - The Secretary shall be responsible for recording votes, taking attendance, and organizing the agenda.

-- They shall be responsible for all Polity records.
+- They shall be responsible for all Polity records, which includes the regular maintenance of the archives.

 - The Secretary must maintain a list of all chartered clubs, which denotes whether any club currently does or does not have an archon.